glawless96/Coursework-2/README.md

 ## **Installation Instructions**

 1. **Download the Game**
-   - Locate and dpwnload the `game_Gold.exe` file from the 'Game Setups' folder.
+   - Locate and download the `game_Gold.exe` file from the 'Game Setups' folder.
+   - Or Download the game from the link "https://computingservices-my.sharepoint.com/:u:/g/personal/sbw32_bath_ac_uk/EfkpEowoYopOmC0D2XU4-gMBWVwebqfCEqrSD0g7NXsOmQ?email=sbw32%40bath.ac.uk&e=JMMsnm"

 2. **Run the Installer**
    - Double-click the downloaded `.exe` file to start the installation process.